 Things go very differently when you make a hard and final decision.
 It’s a commitment.
 And you could define commitment as something that you will see through, even after the initial enthusiasm dissipates.

-Maybe you will be surprised that it’s not such an ordeal, because the tasty treats that await you with SCD and on the journey to good health will be the last thing you will want to give up.
-In the very beginning some amount of self restraint will be necessary.
-It’s necessary to slaughter the evil tiny ones in our guts.
-So the best starter is a quality broth, meat or vegetable.
+Maybe you will be surprised that it’s not such an ordeal at the end of the day.
+Because the tasty treats that await you on SCD and on the journey to good health will be the last thing you will want to give up.
+In the very beginning some amount of self restraint will be necessary, though.
+It’s essential to eradicate the evil that has taken root in our gut.
+So the best starter is a quality broth, made from meat or vegetable.
 Forget about bouillons and other such chemicals.
-It would be best to print out or write the following statement and plaster in on every wall of your home.
-I don’t eat what I don’t know how it was made.
-We start cooking all over again…
+It would be best to print out or write the following statement and put it somewhere very visible in your home.
+“I don’t eat or drink that, which I don’t know how it came to be.”
+It’s time to cook, my friends…

 For an easy start we devised a five step manual “How to begin – five phases”.
-You can find it in our member’s section or as a part of our “Heal with Meal” series.
+You can find it in our member’s section or as a part of our “Heal with meal” series.

 After the first three phases you will lose some weight, but most will probably welcome this change.
 At this time you can add a bit of honey sponge cake to that apple puree or an egg omelette with the basic savory pie, or some treats from the spreads and Chutney category.
 If you are post relapse, notice your body’s reactions and adapt the diet.
-Be patient when adding citrus fruits and fiber rich and gassy fruits, be gentle to your intestines.
+Be patient when adding citrus fruits and fiber rich and gassy fruits, be gentle to your gut.

-After a month keep adding new “legal” foods and recipes, but keep an eye out for what your body does and listen to it.
+After a month keep introducing new “legal” foods and recipes, but keep an eye out for what your body does and listen to it.
 It will let you know when to move on and when to hold off.